China meddling allegations roil Taiwan election campaign | The Japan Times

 The details about what China is suspected of doing in Taiwan quickly provoked strong reaction from both Han and his party and Tsai and her ruling Democratic Progressive Party (DPP), which supports Taiwan’s formal independence, a red line for Beijing.

-Speaking on a campaign stop in eastern Taiwan on Saturday, Tsai said China’s “shadow” is becoming more and more obvious.
+Speaking on a campaign stop in eastern Taiwan on Saturday, Tsai said China’s “shadow” was becoming more and more obvious.

 Taiwan must not let China destroy its democratic values, she added.